bancorprotocol/carbon-simulator/README.md

 This installs the latest version published on the `main` branch of the repo, as well as all dependencies.
 We also recommend installing [JupyText][jupytext] for easier management of the notebooks.
 In the unexpected case of conflicts with your local installation, consider using a [virtual environment][venv].

 When installing this way there will not be any example workbooks provided.
 We recommend downloading the workbooks from [here][repo] to get started, starting with [`CarbonSim-Example.ipynb`][cse].
+Note that you will only have access to the features in the `main` branch of the repo in this case.

 ### Method 3.
 Installation via setup